 This report compiles the EWL's members assessment of the CSRs produced for their country in 2012 and proposals for more gender equality sensitive CSRs in 2013.
-This is provided for the following countries: Austria, the Czech Republic, Germany, France, Ireland, Luxembourg, Malta, the Netherlands, Sweden and the United Kingdom.1
+This is provided for the following countries: Austria, the Czech Republic, Germany, France, Ireland, Luxembourg, Malta, the Netherlands, Sweden and the United Kingdom.
+The detailed analysis of some of these members is annexed to this report.

-There are common concerns to all countries expressed throughout, which can be summarised as follows:
+There are common concerns to all countries which can be summarised as follows: